Adaptive Cruise Control with Sensor Fusion

 hasMPCLicense = license('checkout','MPC_Toolbox'); if hasMPCLicense controller_type = 2; sim('ACCTestBenchExample','StopTime','15') %Simulate 15 seconds sim('ACCTestBenchExample') %Simulate to end of scenario else load data_mpc end

 -->Converting model to discrete time. -->Assuming output disturbance added to measured output channel #2 is integrated white noise.
-Assuming no disturbance added to measured output channel #1. -->The "Model.Noise" property of the "mpc" object is empty.
-Assuming white noise on each measured output channel. ans = Simulink.SimulationOutput: logsout: [1x1 Simulink.SimulationData.Dataset] tout: [151x1 double] SimulationMetadata: [1x1 Simulink.SimulationMetadata] ErrorMessage: [0x0 char] -->Converting model to discrete time. -->Assuming output disturbance added to measured output channel #2 is integrated white noise.
-Assuming no disturbance added to measured output channel #1. -->The "Model.Noise" property of the "mpc" object is empty.
-Assuming white noise on each measured output channel.
+Assuming no disturbance added to measured output channel #1. -->The "Model.Noise" property is empty.
+Assuming white noise on each measured output. ans = Simulink.SimulationOutput: logsout: [1x1 Simulink.SimulationData.Dataset] tout: [151x1 double] SimulationMetadata: [1x1 Simulink.SimulationMetadata] ErrorMessage: [0x0 char] -->Converting model to discrete time. -->Assuming output disturbance added to measured output channel #2 is integrated white noise.
+Assuming no disturbance added to measured output channel #1. -->The "Model.Noise" property is empty.
+Assuming white noise on each measured output.

 In the simulation results for the MPC-based ACC, similar to the classical ACC design, the objectives of speed and spacing control are achieved.
 Compared to the classical ACC design, the MPC-based ACC is more aggressive as it uses full throttle or braking for acceleration or deceleration.
 This behavior is due to the explicit constraint on the relative distance.
 The aggressive behavior may be preferred when sudden changes on the road occur, such as when the lead car changes to be a slow car.
 To make the controller less aggressive, open the mask of the Adaptive Cruise Control System block, and reduce the value of the Controller Behavior parameter.
 As previously noted, the spikes in the middle plot are due to the uncertainties in the sensor model.